 Skip to main content

-Essential tips, terms, and questions to get the answers you need.
+Essential tips, terms, and questions to support you through insurance calls so you can get the answers you need.

 Insurance calls can feel overwhelming, but having the right questions and information ready can make a big difference.
 Don’t hesitate to ask the representative to slow down, repeat something, or explain a term you don’t understand.
 It's their job to help you.

-• Find your provider's NPI (National Provider Identifier) on our insurance page.
+• Find your provider's NPI (National Provider Identifier) and our Tax ID on the insurance page.

-• Have the specific medication name or health concern ready if checking coverage/Prior Authorization (PA) status.
+• Have the specific medication name or health concern ready.

 • Take notes on all information discussed.